 Until now, the Fleurieu Peninsula has largely been a tightly held secret among local holiday-makers.

 Fortunately for the peninsula, it already has all the hallmarks of a classic weekend escape.
-Located 45 minutes’ drive from Adelaide and sandwiched between escarpment and coastline, there are dozens of cellar doors to explore, including Primo Estate (pictured at top) with its Italianate courtyard and tastings of Joseph wines and olive oils; picturesque Samuel’s Gorge; and Alpha Box & Dice with its quirky design and innovative wines.
+Located 45 minutes’ drive from Adelaide and sandwiched between escarpment and coastline, there are dozens of cellar doors to explore, including Primo Estate with its Italianate courtyard and tastings of Joseph wines and olive oils; picturesque Samuel’s Gorge; and Alpha Box & Dice with its quirky design and innovative wines.

 Up on Sellicks Hill, the Victory Hotel is an old bikies’ haunt reborn as a gastropub with an 8000-bottle cellar and a surprisingly strong list of wines from Burgundy and Bordeaux.
 Glamorous by day or night, Star of Greece serves Mediterranean-inspired plates above the glittering Gulf St Vincent.

 For overnight stays, we recommend The Vineyard Retreat’s four guesthouses next door to the d’Arenberg Cube.

 This piece was originally published in 2017 and has been updated.